1 December 2018

 For faculty members:

-2. Approach teaching and mentoring as an opportunity to learn and improve, including participating in teaching and mentoring professional development, reading and reflecting on how to use a resource, and making a habit of noting what improvements to make in teaching and mentoring along with supporting data and reasoning.
+2. Approach teaching and mentoring as an opportunity to learn and improve, including participating in teaching and mentoring professional development, reading and reflecting on how to use an education resource, and making a habit of noting what improvements to make in teaching and mentoring along with supporting data and reasoning.

 3. Commit to developing cross-cultural awareness and sensitivity, including listening to understand and recognizing the influence of cultural identity, privilege, and feeling like an imposter.

-4. Advocate for holistic and formative evaluation of teaching, including moving beyond student end-of-course evaluations as a sole metric of teaching quality.
+4. Advocate for holistic and formative (low-stakes assessments used before or during instruction to drive learning) evaluation of teaching, including moving beyond student end-of-course evaluations as a sole metric of teaching quality.